teetoflame/static-website/static-web/README.md

 **Note:** Remember to replace `your_domain_name` with your actual domain name or server IP.
 Also, ensure that the web server user (usually `www-data`) has appropriate permissions to access the `/home/ubuntu/mywebsite` directory and its contents.

-**Would you like to learn more about setting permissions for the web server user?**